Sequential seeding in multilayer networks: Methodology

-The performance of sequential seeding was analysed for most often used heuristics like degree-based selection or greedy approach with better results for all seed selection strategies.
+The performance of sequential seeding was analysed for the most often used heuristics like degree-based selection or greedy approach with better results for all seed selection strategies.
 Following study \cite{jankowski2017balancing} also verified the performance of seed selection with the use of Vote-Rank method \cite{zhang2016identifying} and top-k strategy for influence maximisation for networks with community structure \cite{he2015novel}.
 Another studies analysed the potential of seed selection methods based on entropy centralities~\cite{ni2019sequential} and the role of network typologies \cite{liu2018sequential}.

-Unfortunately, all previous research was limited to simple one layer networks.
-Thus, we have decided to extend previous work on sequential seeding to multilayer scenario.
+Unfortunately, all previous research was limited to simple one layer networks and recently temporal networks (tab. \ref{tab:landscape}).
+Thus, we have decided to extend previous work on sequential seeding to a multilayer scenario.

 Two approaches have been adapted.
-The first one is a classic sequential seeding (SQ).
+The first one is a classical sequential seeding (SQ).
 The toy example of this process is presented in Fig. \ref{fig:sq_example}.
-For SQ, first we select seeds the same way as for single stage seeding (SS) process, but instead activating all of them at once we add one seed in each stage (one seed per iteration of ICM process) taking as a seed the node which is the highest-ranked not activated node on our ranking list.
-We add seeds until we consume whole seeding budget or there is no one else to activate (i.e. all nodes in the network are already active).
-As it can be seen in presented toy examples for single stage (Fig. \ref{fig:ss_example}) and sequential (Fig. \ref{fig:sq_example}) seeding, using the second approach allowed us to activate additional section of the network, increasing the final coverage of the process.
+For SQ, first we select seeds the same way as for the single stage seeding (SS) process, but instead of activating all of them at once, we add one seed in each stage (one seed per iteration of ICM process) taking as a seed the node which is the highest ranked not activated node in our ranking list.
+We add seeds until we consume the whole seeding budget or there is no one else to activate (i.e., all nodes in the network are already active).
+As it can be seen in the presented toy examples for single stage (Fig. \ref{fig:ss_example}) and sequential (Fig. \ref{fig:sq_example}) seeding, using the second approach allowed us to activate an additional section of the network, increasing the final coverage of the process.

-The second approach was sequential seeding with revival (SQr) where instead of adding one seed in every stage we wait until the spreading stops and only then add new seed to revive the process.
+The second approach was sequential seeding with revival (SQr) where instead of adding one seed in every stage, we wait until the spreading stops and only then add a new seed to revive the process.